-- Hypertension (high blood pressure), uncontrolled—This condition must be corrected first before using and during treatment with ripretinib.
+- Hypertension (high blood pressure), uncontrolled—This condition must be corrected first before using and during treatment with this medicine.

 - Kidney disease, severe or

 - Liver disease, moderate or severe—Use with caution.
-Ripretinib has not been studied in patients with these conditions.
+This medicine has not been studied in patients with these conditions.

 - Surgery, recent—Use with caution.
 May cause side effects to become worse.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before using this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.